-Applicants need to provide a statement of interest, a curriculum vitae, Melbourne JD academic transcripts, a written reference (from a personal referee), and contact details of a nominated academic referee (a formal statement from them is not required at time of application).
+Applicants need to provide a statement of interest, a curriculum vitae, permission to access their Melbourne JD academic transcripts, a written reference (from a personal referee), an academic referee (only name and contact details required), and passport details.

 Please note: Deferrals of CTLS offers are subject to the availability of places for the requested semester.